-- The working age employment rate in Wales has increased over the past five years, with the current rate being 70.7% in March to May 2015 (figure 2.1); - Over the past five years the working age employment rate in Wales has been above Northern Ireland, but below the other UK nations.
-The gap between the working age employment rates of Wales and the UK has remained over the past five years; - Over the past five years to quarter 1 of 2015, employment in the private sector in Wales has increased by 7.3%, while employment in the public sector has decreased by 8.9% (figure 2.2); and - Looking at the constituency data, 80.2% of people aged 16-64 in Brecon and Radnorshire are in work in April 2014 March 2015.
+- The working age employment rate in Wales has increased over the past five years, with the current rate being 71.5% in April to June 2015 the highest rate since figures have been published. (figure 2.1); - Over the past five years the working age employment rate in Wales has been above Northern Ireland, but below the other UK nations. - Over the past five years to quarter 1 of 2015, employment in the private sector in Wales has increased by 7.3%, while employment in the public sector has decreased by 8.9% (figure 2.2); and - Looking at the constituency data, 80.2% of people aged 16-64 in Brecon and Radnorshire are in work in April 2014 - March 2015.
 In Cardiff Central, 53.3% of 16-64 year olds are working, the lowest rate of any of the Welsh constituencies.